Best Ping Pong Paddles of 2023: Our Favorites

 Price of Ping Pong Paddles

-The price of ping pong paddles ranges all the way from $15 to hundreds of dollars.
-We take a look the cheaper paddles, as well as the premium options.
+The price of a decent ping pong paddle ranges all the way from $15 to hundreds of dollars.
+We take a look the cheaper table tennis rackets, as well as the premium options.

 Cheap Paddles

-You can find lots of really cheap options on Amazon.
-Most of them will be ideal for recreational purposes and if you do not want to break the bank and are fine with having a bit of fun when playing.
+You can find lots of really cheap premade paddle options on Amazon both cheap and expensive ping pong paddles.
+Most of them will be ideal for recreational table tennis players and if you do not want to break the bank and are fine with having a bit of fun when playing.

 These can start at as low as $15 as well and go up to whatever you consider cheap.
 Portzon Ping Pong Paddle comes along with a case and is a decent option if you want to start out and only play table tennis for fun.
-It is not ITTF approved, however, it uses ITTF standard rubbers, and even professionals can have fun playing with it.
+It is not ITTF approved, however, it uses ITTF approved rubber that make it the best ping pong paddle, and even professionals can have fun playing with it.

 Another option for the cheaper paddles is our favorite MAPOL 4 Professional Ping Pong Paddle.
-It is 7-ply wood and has a flared handle and a thick sponge of 2mm to back it up.
-The best part, it comes with two-month money-back guarantee, and three balls, as well!
+It is 7-ply wood and has a flared handle and a sponge thickness of 2mm to back it up.
+The best part about this premade paddle is that, it comes with two-month money-back guarantee, and three balls, as well!

-Another decent budget option for recreational ping pong is Killerspin JET200 costing just under $25.
+Another decent budget option for recreational table tennis rackets is Killerspin JET200 costing just under $25.
 It comes in multiple colors, it is not ITTF approved, but it is a fantastic racket for playing with friends.

-However, if you really do not want to spend any money on a good paddle, and just want one to make up the numbers, even then, a decent option at just over $10 is Franklin Professional Paddle.
+However, if you really do not want to spend any money on a good ping pong paddle, and just want one to make up the numbers, then Franklin Professional Paddle is the best table tennis paddle for just over $10.

-Palio Expert 2.0 is our favorite among these picks.
+Palio Expert 2.0 is our favorite table tennis racket among these picks.
 It is cheap for the quality it brings, and if you have a slight inclination towards playing the game the way it should be played, then this should be your number one option.
-This is a top-grade ping pong paddle available for cheap and is tournament approved by ITTF.
+This is a top-grade, aka the best ping pong paddle available for cheap, and is tournament approved by ITTF.

-It is the ideal bat for beginners, as well, you can get maximum control and a lot of spins, in addition to the control.
+It is the ideal table tennis bat for beginners, as well, you can get maximum control and a lot of spins, in addition to the control.

 Standard and Fairly Priced Paddles

-This includes some of the top-quality paddles you can buy without breaking the bank.
+This includes some of the top-quality table tennis rackets you can buy without breaking the bank.
 All of these are priced under $50.

-STIGA Pro Carbon is used in tournaments by many players.
+STIGA Pro Carbon – the best ping pong paddle used in tournaments by both newbies and advanced players.
 It is a thing of beauty and you can rely on it.
-The Pro Carbon is perfect for attacking players as it has a thicker composition of rubber and sponge.
+The Pro Carbon is perfect for offensive players as it has a thicker composition of rubber and sponge.
 Approved by the ITTF standards, it is 7-ply, extra light and a must have.

-Butterfly 401 is another premium quality paddle.
+Butterfly 401 is a house of professional ping pong paddles.
 It costs just over $30 and it is a fantastic weapon for fast-paced games where you want to gain the upper-hand and believe that offense is the best form of defense.
 The flared handle helps you keep in check with the grip and go fast.

 STIGA T1260 is preferred by defensive players.
 It offers more control than spin and speed, and it is 5-ply with an Italian concave handle.
-One of the better options out there!
+One of the best ping pong paddle options out there!

 Expensive Paddles

-When it comes to paddles being expensive, you can buy for as much price as you want.
-There are luxury options that you can explore at Killerspin, and even other renowned brands like STIFA, Butterfly, and JOOLA can be really expensive when it comes to the high-end paddles.
+When it comes to expensive ping pong paddles, you can buy for as much price as you want.
+There are luxury options that you can explore at Killerspin, and even other renowned brands like STIGA, Butterfly, and JOOLA can be really expensive when it comes to the high-end table tennis rackets.

-We will start with the JOOLA Spinforce Professional, which is a high-grade paddle, costing over $100 and it is one of the best ping-pong paddles you can buy.
+We will start with the JOOLA Spinforce Professional, which is an advanced ping pong paddle designed for advanced players, costing over $100 and it is one of the best ping-pong paddles you can buy.
 ITTF approved, and it has rubber that is bound to last you a very long time.
 It is 7-ply, pips in and comes with a flared handle.

-One of our favorites is the STIGA Raptor.
+One of our favorites table tennis racket is the STIGA Raptor.
 It costs a lot less than the other two we have mentioned.
-However, it is a tournament approved paddle and it features carbon technology for power and speed, and its speed and spin rank maximum on the performance charts.
+However, this advanced paddle is a tournament approved table tennis racket and it features carbon technology for power and speed, and its speed and spin rank maximum on the performance charts.
 7-ply, extra light blade along with 2mm sponge to defeat your friends with ease!

 Ping Pong Paddle Brands

-Many different brands sell ping pong paddles but we will take a look at the few famous ones:
+Many different brands sell table tennis bats but we will take a look at the few famous ones:

 ping pong paddle handle types from flared to straight